Asqatasun/Asqatasun/How-to-create-your-own-referential.md

 ## The steps to generate the context

-1. Build the referentiel-creator maven plugin `mvn clean install` in the plugin base folder.

-1. Get the referentiel-context-creator project.
+1. Go to the referentiel-context-creator project.

-1. Open and edit the pom.xml file and set the properties between the `<properties>` tag.
+1. Edit the pom.xml file and set the properties between the `<properties>` tag.
  1. In the `<generator.referentielName>` tag, set the complete name of your referential (i.e. Rgaa 3.0)
  1. In the `<generator.referentiel>` tag, set the of your referential name with lowercase letters, a version and without whitespace. (i.e. rgaa3.0)
  1. In the `<generator.baseFolder>` tag, set the absolute path where you want to install the referential.